nikitavoloboev/data/sharing/sharing.md

 I am currently not writing any music of my own although I am learning.
 I do however share many of the songs I like in [form of playlists](../music/music-plays.md).
 You can see music I am listening to now [here](https://www.last.fm/user/playfullyExist).

 ## [Videos on Youtube](https://www.youtube.com/channel/UCEKqrUfr_FMKIO9XSJS4vDw)
 I mostly make videos about macOS automation.
 I map all the videos I have made as a map [here](https://my.mindnode.com/1TFgMjvqLR63KyTzBNL7o9oQbNVEuPvLJg6f7XxM#219.0,80.7,2).
+I also share [many playlists](https://www.youtube.com/channel/UCEKqrUfr_FMKIO9XSJS4vDw/playlists?view_as=subscriber) I made there.

 ## [Streaming on Twitch](https://www.twitch.tv/nikiivi)
 I sometimes stream some of the things I am working on for fun on [Twitch](https://www.twitch.tv/nikiivi).
 I try to explain things as I do them.